-

 Green Circle

 Students in their first year of Lead Guitar instruction always participate in the Green Circle class.
-In Green Circle, we start at the beginning of Lead Guitar Method Book 1, learning proper set-up, music reading skills, and left/right hand independence on the first songs, progressing into songs with increasing rhythmic complexity.
-Students progress to the Blue Square class level when they can confidently play Method Book 1 Level One and most pieces in Level Two.
+Instruction starts with Lead Guitar Method Book 1, which focuses on proper set-up, music reading skills, and left/right hand independence.
+As students build these foundational skills, they progress to songs with increasing rhythmic complexity.
+Students advance to the Blue Square class level when they can confidently play through Method Book 1 Level One and most pieces in Level Two.

 Blue Square